 Before I realized I had a gambling problem, I found myself in the midst of chaos.
 I needed and wanted help, and I knew the only way would be to go through treatment.
 In order to get past the demons and to be able to help the people I had hurt, I needed to help myself first.

-I met with a therapist several times just to make sure that I was blatantly honest and wasn’t trying to hide anything anymore.
 It was difficult to have the first conversation, because it meant I had to change.
 Gambling pulls you inward.
-You to want to be in that cocoon again and not bother.
+You want to be in that cocoon again and not be bothered.
 But I knew I wanted to be a better person.

 My family knew nothing of my gambling addiction and my husband was blindsided when I checked myself into treatment after incurring legal trouble.
-It was horrible having to tell him.
-Fortunately, after a conversation with a friend, he realized gambling addiction was a disease and he stood by me.
+It was horrible having to tell him, but he realized gambling addiction was a disease and he stood by me.
 It is a difficult conversation to have when a loved one has any form of addiction.
 You want them to not be hurting and not to hurt themselves, either.
 My family and I have had many difficult conversations.

 In sharing my story, hopefully I can teach someone else.
 If you’re concerned about someone, speak up and say, “I love you.
 We need to do this because I love you.
 My love is unconditional and I am not going to let you hurt yourself anymore.
 Let’s find a place where we can get hope and help together.”